georgianagraca/georgianagraca/README.md

 👋 Hey there :)
 -
-I'm Georgiana Maria, a Developer from Brazil
+I'm Georgiana Graça, a Developer from Brazil

-- 🌱 I’m currently working on Back-end and RPA projects
+- 🌱 I’m currently working on Back-end and Data projects
-- 💞️ Languages - Java, C, Python
+- 💞️ Languages - Java, C, Python, SQL
 - 📫 You can reach me through my LinkedIn profile www.linkedin.com/in/georgiana-maria